Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Introduction

 In the present work, we adapt both the CDM and the SCDM to accommodate bounded continuous self-report data.
 The resulting models lack tractable likelihoods, rendering conventional parameter estimation and model comparison approaches infeasible.
-To address this challenge, we leverage recent advances in likelihood-free model fitting and comparison as well as the amortized Bayesian Inference \citep[ABI;][]{radev_bayesflow_2020} and amortized Bayesian model comparison \citep[ABMC,][]{radev2021amortized, elsemuller2024deep}.
-ABI is a likelihood-free approach that trains neural networks to learn the mapping between data and their corresponding posterior distributions, using large sets of simulations paired with known ground-truth parameters.
+To address this challenge, we leverage recent advances in likelihood-free model fitting and comparison, specifically amortized Bayesian inference \citep[ABI;][]{radev_bayesflow_2020} and amortized Bayesian model comparison \citep[ABMC,][]{radev2021amortized, elsemuller2024deep}.
+ABI is a likelihood-free approach that trains neural networks to learn the mapping between data and their corresponding posterior distributions, using large sets of simulated data paired with known ground-truth parameters.
 ABMC works by training neural networks with simulated data with known model labels, framing model comparison as a probabilistic classification task.
 To demonstrate this simulation-based workflow (i.e., simulation, parameter recovery, estimation, posterior predictive checking, and model comparison), we apply both models to an empirical dataset featuring bounded continuous self-report responses.

-Together, these contributions extend the applicability of EAMs to a broad class of self-report measures and provide practical tools for researchers interested in modeling such data.
+Our contribution is threefold.
+First, we formalize and implement two stochastic EAMs, the HCDM and the BDDM, for bounded continuous self-report data, completing a gap in the EAM family that has so far been limited to binary or rotationally symmetric response domains.
+Second, we demonstrate that recent advances in ABI and ABMC, making these otherwise intractable models tractable for routine data analysis, with parameter recovery, simulation-based calibration, posterior predictive checks, and model comparison all completing in minutes on a single GPU.
+Third, we deliver a complete, reproducible workflow that researchers can adopt for their own bounded continuous response data.
+Together, these contributions transform a class of models that has been theoretically motivated but practically inaccessible into a usable analytic toolkit for experimental psychology.